About Us

 advocate for OASC curriculum, programming and policies to be culturally informed by the BIPOC experience;

-ensure equitable access to programming and events for students or advisers of color and other underrepresented groups;
+ensure equitable access to programming and events for students or advisors of color and other underrepresented groups;

-Committee Members: Kelsey Bowers (Facilitator), Cameron Broome (Ex-Officio), Keelie Daquilanto (Board Chair) Miles Palacios (Alumni), Emma Dozier (Alumni), Ali Herrera (Alumni), Jessica Shanyfelt (Educator), Ji Reichle (Alumni), Kennedy Phillips (Student), Raymond Seng (SEC), Brittany Cornett (OASC Alumni Committee Chair)
+Committee Members: Kelsey Bowers (Facilitator), Cameron Broome (Ex-Officio), Keelie Daquilanto (Board Chair) Miles Palacios (Alumni), Emma Dozier (Alumni), Ali Herrera (Alumni), Jessica Shanyfelt (Educator), Ji Reichle (Alumni), Kennedy Phillips (Student), Raymond Seng (SEC), Brittany Cornett (Alumni)

 Member Regions